The American-Chinese Tariff War extends beyond the commercial imbalance - ExBulletin

 If China does not withdraw its 34% increase above its trade abuses already in the long term by tomorrow, on April 8, 2025, the United States will impose additional prices on China by 50%, from April 9.
 In addition, all discussions with China concerning their meetings requested with us will be dismissed! “”

-During a herd aboard the Air Force on a Sunday, the president told journalists, “China is taking a big hit right now because everyone knows that we are right.
+During a group on board the Air Force on Sunday, the president told journalists: “China is taking a big hit right now because everyone knows that we are right.
 They have to pay prices.
-Was not losing a dollar billion for the privilege of buying China pencils.”
+Was not going to lose a dollar billion for the privilege of buying China pencils.”

 Chinese officials call prices Not provoked and unjustified.